The University of Saskatchewan Jazz Intensive at the SaskTel Saskatchewan Jazz Festival

 All Instrumentalists (all instrument types) and all vocalists are welcome to apply!

 All applicants to the program must submit an application.
-A participation fee of $150 applies for each musician accepted into the program.
-Students from outside Saskatoon are welcome to participate however all are responsible for their own transportation, accommodations and meals to/from the UofS campus which is where all Jazz Intensive activities are to take place.
+A participation fee of $175 applies for each musician accepted into the program.
+Students from outside Saskatoon are welcome to participate however all are responsible for their own transportation, accommodations and meals to/from the UofS campus which is where all University of Saskatchewan Jazz Intensive activities are to take place.

 Payment methods for registration: Cash, debit, Visa, MasterCard or cheque (payable to Saskatchewan Jazz Festival, Inc.).
 Note: Cheques will not be cashed until after the applicant has been informed they have been accepted.